idun-corp/Idun-Examples/ProptechOS-Edge-Interface/Edge-Connector-Overview/README.md

 ProptechOS supports all RealEstateCore edge message format versions since v2.3

+### Data translation
+RealEstateCore have modelled and standardised quantity kinds and measurement units, following [QUDT](http://www.qudt.org/) and is using SI units.
+Hence telemetry values will need to be translated, e.g. MegaWatt to Watt or Inches to Meter.

 ## 3. Logic and buffering

 Implementing Sensor observations for an edge connector is quite straight forward.
 Messages can just be forwarded to ProptechOS after ID and format translation.